 At the design stage, 3D comes in the form of conceptual modelling, including sophisticated scale models.

-For prototyping, 3D has now been widely adopted throughout the aerospace industry.
+For prototyping, there is a wide use of 3D technology throughout the aerospace industry.
 This can range from full-scale enclosures to concept models.

 3D printing is revolutionising aircraft production.
 It enables the rapid, on-demand manufacture of components, and helps to reduce production cost while enhancing aircraft performance.

 As a flexible manufacturing solution for aerospace, 3D printing also provides increased capacity for customisation in production, for both interiors and functional parts.

 Preparing Aerospace For The Future With 3D Printing

 Like many other sectors, aerospace faces various future uncertainties, including the impact of Brexit and the impact of environmental regulations.

 To continue to thrive, it must be able to both react rapidly and be proactively engaging with change.